Please note: this program has been cancelled for Summer 2020.

 You can prepare yourself for the situations you may experience by researching the ethnic composition of your host country and exploring its history of racial and ethnic relations.
 We encourage students to start that research on ourRacial and Ethnic Minority Students page.

-Program Fee includes: tuition, program fee, shared housing, local transportation pass, course-related company visits, internet access, welcome dinner/activity, good-bye dinner/activity, orientation, health insurance.
+Program Fee includes: tuition, shared housing, a transportation pass, course-related company visits, cultural activities, internet access, welcome dinner/activity, orientation, international health insurance.
 Not included: international airfare, meals, personal expenses, non-program related optional excursions, textbook, W. P. Carey School of Business program fee of $200 (subject to change), passport fees (if applicable).

 Faculty Directed program participants are also responsible for paying a non-refundable $50 Application Fee, in addition to the Program Fee listed above.
 All other costs associated with participation in the program are the responsibility of the individual student.
 Be sure to reference the program cost sheet for information on program fees and any additional estimated expenses.